SanjanaRaquib/Tour-Management-System/README.md

 # Tour-Management-System
-This is a tour management system prototype.
+This is a tour management system prototype that I created for my System Analysis Course by myself.
+My idea was to create a travelling website that catered to our needs with a business approach in mind.